 Q&A: In the Studio With Artist & Musician Ken Butler

-Through the years, Made Music Studio has had the honor of collaborating with artists of all levels, from John Williams for the Super Bowl on NBC, to John Legend for a Martin Luther King, Jr. tribute, to the emerging artists we’ve connected with through our premier partnership with Beatclub.
+Through the years, Made Music Studio has had the honor of collaborating with artists of all varieties, from John Williams for the Super Bowl on NBC, to John Legend for a Martin Luther King, Jr. tribute, to the emerging artists we’ve connected with through our premier partnership with Beatclub.
 The truth is that iconic sonic branding and immersive audio experiences like these don’t come to life without artists that inspire us to be better creators.

 One of our homegrown music partnerships was a series called In the Studio With, a concert series featuring stripped-down performances from guest artists like Bayonne and Valerie June at our New York City studio.
 The series was a celebration of creativity, bringing artist partnerships to life in our state-of-the-art recording studio.
 In the age of the hybrid work model, we wondered how we could revive the series to bring fresh creative energy into our space once again.
 So in the spring of 2022, we reimagined In the Studio With, expanding the program to support artists of all mediums and effectively flexing our studio into a multimodal workplace.

-First up in our newly reimagined In the Studio With series is internationally recognized multimedia artist and musician Ken Butler — we’re so pleased to welcome him into our studio with our first ever gallery-style exhibition.
+First up in our newly reimagined In the Studio With series is internationally recognized multimedia artist and musician Ken Butler — we’re pleased to welcome him into our studio with our first ever gallery-style exhibition.
 Curated by URSA Gallery, Ken Butler: Hybrid Visions highlights Ken’s experimental musical instruments created from diverse materials in the bricolage style.
 His work explores the interaction and transformation of common and uncommon objects, images, and sounds.

-We spoke with Butler about the exhibit on view at Made Music Studio, his early interest in art and music, and the story behind what he calls a “Torso Cello.”
+We spoke with Butler about the exhibit on view at Made Music Studio, his early interest in art and music and the story behind what he calls a “Torso Cello.”
 Keep reading for an introduction to the world of Ken Butler.

 We are thrilled to have your work on display on our studio — it’s inspiring new creative energy for us.
 What does it mean to you to have your hybrid musical instruments shown in an active studio space?